laitanawe/linuxbio/_episodes/05-permissions.md

 ### Background

 Unix controls who can read, modify, and run files using *permissions*.
-We'll discuss how Windows handles permissions at the end of the section: the concepts are similar, but the rules are different.

 Let's start with Nelle.
 She has a unique [user name]({{ page.root }}/reference/{{ site.index }}#user-name),